 Social Media and Earned Media Management: Work with the Health Fund team to generate new ideas and strategies to advance our work, including but not limited to managing the Health Fund’s social media strategy and accounts and ensuring content is posted regularly as well as creating informative and interesting press releases, newsletters, videos, and related marketing materials.

-Constituent Management: Oversee the development of email campaigns and manage contacts and lists in client relationship management database to support advancing the Health Fund’s mission and grantees’ work.
+Constituent Management: Oversee the development of email campaigns and manage contacts and lists to support advancing the Health Fund’s mission and grantees’ work.

 Content Development: Work with the Health Fund team to develop content and materials that advance the Health Fund’s work, including but not limited to supporting the development of reports, grant proposals, legislative and administrative policy materials, presentations and other materials.

 Events Management: Assist in the development and management of events including regular meetings of grantees, board meetings, press events, policy briefings, learning community trips, and Health Fund conferences.

 Project Management: Manage projects, as assigned, and guarantee all content is publication-ready.
 Participate in meetings with communications and program consultants and stay connected to the external environment, watching best/next practices and trends, and helping the team apply insights to our channels.